willurmston/Tone.Editor/README.md

 var synth = new Tone.MonoSynth(synthSettings).connect(reverb)

-// Use ToneEditor.add() to initialize the editor and add your Tone objects ToneEditor
+// Use ToneEditor.add() to initialize the editor and add your Tone objects
+// Accepts either:
+//    a name and a Tone component
+//    an object with keys and values

+ToneEditor
   .add('synth', synth)
   .add('reverb', reverb)

 ```
 Any changes made to the GUI will affect your Tone objects.
-See `example/index.html` for more info.
+See `example/index.html` for a demo.

 ## Copying changes back into your code
 Click the clipboard button on any component to copy its settings to the clipboard